zeon-studio/hugoplate/readme.md

 ### 👉 Update Modules

-We have added a lot of modules into this template.
+We have added a lot of modules to this template.
 You can update all the modules using the following command.

 ```bash
 npm run update-modules